The Bankrate promise

 How closing a HELOC affects your credit

+Closing a HELOC can impact your credit score, especially if you don’t have much credit available elsewhere.
 “Closing a HELOC will reduce one’s available credit and could have a negative impact if the percentage of revolving balances breaches a certain percentage,” says Matt Hackett, operations manager of Equity Now, a New York-based direct mortgage lender.

 The impact to a credit score will be greater if the person has a short credit history, is relatively new to credit or has few credit cards.
-“Credit history makes up about 15 percent of your score,” Mink says.
+“Credit history makes up about 15 percent of your score,” says Mink.
 “A longer credit history will help to improve your score.”